top of page

 Honest reflections through a nervous system lens.

-When Awareness Isn’t Enough — Moving From Knowing to Doing
+When Awareness Isn’t Enough — Why Knowing Doesn’t Always Feel Doable

 This is Part 7 of the Foundations Series —

-a bridge for when you can see the pattern, but changing it still feels just out of reach.
+a bridge for when you can see the pattern, but doing anything differently still feels just out of reach.

 Feet stepping forward on a wooden path—one small step on a nature trail.